 3. Contract-by-Contract Application for Contracts That Contain No Guaranteed Living or Death Benefits

-The Alternative Methodology reserve for each contract that contains no guaranteed living or death benefits shall be determined by applying AG 33.
-The application shall assume a return on separate account assets equal to the year of issue valuation interest rate less appropriate asset based charges.
+The Alternative Methodology reserve for each contract that contains no guaranteed living or death benefits shall be determined by applying VM-C-33.
+The application shall assume a return on separate account assets equal to the valuation interest rate for a non-variable annuity with similar features issued during the first calendar quarter of the same calendar year less appropriate asset based charges.
 It also shall assume a return for any fixed separate account and general account options equal to the rates guaranteed under the contract.

-The reserve for such contracts shall be no less than the cash surrender value on the valuation date, as defined in Section 1.E.2.
+The reserve for such contracts shall be included in the aggregate minimum comparison defined in Section 7.A.1.b.

 4. Contract-by-Contract Application for Contracts That Contain GMDBs Only